mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 # What Would a First Time User See?

-Here's an excerpt of what you would see if you were just starting your journey of learning Chinese (i.e. you know nothing!) with ['Castle in the Sky'](https://en.wikipedia.org/wiki/Castle_in_the_Sky) and chose to learn the words:
+Here's an excerpt of what you would see if you were just starting your journey of learning Mandarin (i.e. you know nothing!) with ['Castle in the Sky'](https://en.wikipedia.org/wiki/Castle_in_the_Sky) and chose to learn the words:
  - 巴鲁 "Bālǔ" (main character "Pazu")
  - 希达 "Xīdá" (main character "Sheeta")
  - 拉普达 "Lāpǔdá" (Laputa, *The* 'Castle in the Sky')